- Why choose AKTG?

 4. Do you rent bikes?

-AKTG is not renting bikes for the summer 2017 season.
+AKTG is not renting bikes for the winter/summer 2018 season.

 5. What brand of bikes do you use?

-Summer/Fall: We provide Kona hybrid bikes for trips on a paved surface.
+We provide Kona hybrid bikes for trips on a paved surface.
 This bike has an aluminum frame to save weight and is built for a lifetime of miles and comfort.
-This bike is designed for commuting and a day of exploring.
+This bike is designed for a day of exploring.

-We provide hard tail mountain bikes for trips on dirt trails.
+We provide Rocky Mountain hard tail fat tire bikes for trips on dirt trails and for all winter trips.
+Fat tire bikes provide more cushion then a traditional hard tail mountain bike and, with 5 inch tires, are more stable.
 If a full suspension bike is desired, one can be provided at an additional cost.

 6. How far will we ride?